 It’s a big week for cooking, for getting out the china, crystal, and silver, and for setting a holiday-worthy table…but have you thought about a centerpiece yet?

 A cornucopia, or horn of plenty, is a classically beautiful, easy, and crowd-pleasing way to pull together a centerpiece without a lot of fuss or expense.
-Last year I taught a fall cornucopia class, and last week I had the pleasure of appearing on WGN-TV with tips for making an edible fruit-and-vegetable cornucopia.
+I taught a fall cornucopia class at the Garden, and I had the pleasure of appearing on WGN-TV with tips for making an edible fruit-and-vegetable cornucopia.
 This week, I thought I’d share a few tips that both cornucopias have in common.

 Whether you’re using flowers or fruit or vegetables, the process of assembling a cornucopia is basically the same.
 Once your supplies are gathered, it should take less than an hour to put together.